joannerd/brewer/README.md

 method is invoked to generate a dropdown menu with breweries in the selected city.
 A new dropdown menu is generated for each brewery input field.

-If a brewery as already been selected (i.e. the brewery's ID is in the `selectedBreweryIDs` state), a `disabled` select option will be generated for that brewery.
+If a brewery has already been selected (i.e. the brewery's ID is in the `selectedBreweryIDs` state), a `disabled` select option will be generated for that brewery.
 Rendering a `disabled` select option ensures that users will not create a guide with duplicate breweries while communicating that previously